-Core 12 cr.
+12 cr.

-MBA 507 International Economics 3 cr.
+International Economics 3 cr.

+Advanced Seminar in International Marketing 3 cr.

-MBA 625 International Finance 3 cr.
+International Finance 3 cr.

-MBA 660 Strategic Global Business Management 3 cr.
+Strategic Global Business Management 3 cr.

-MBA 610 Advanced Seminar in International Marketing 3 cr.
+Advanced Seminar in International Marketing International Finance

 B. Management Information Systems Concentration

 The MBA Management Information Systems concentration offers a unique combination of business intelligence, industry standards and practical instruction by providing a basis of business and computer information technology curricula to supply graduate students with in-depth knowledge and hands-on understanding of the essentials of information systems.
 The rationale is to produce quality graduate-level business students who are not only skilled in basic business knowledge, but also have a strong foundation in current information systems technology.
 Students are trained to apply management information systems technology to help create efficient and effective business enterprises capable of competing in a global setting.